kstacker/kstacker/docs/index.rst

     sh slurm_launch_reopt.sh

 k-stacker use opennp to run on several cores.
-You can download an exemple of the slurm_*.sh files " here " .
+You can find an exemple of the slurm_*.sh files in the example directory.

 Results
 -------